 Know These Risks Before Diving into WebRTC

-WebRTC is powered with robust security architecture, it’s not a foolproof system like any other technology.
+WebRTC is powered by robust security architecture, it’s not a foolproof system like any other technology.

 We need to understand that it’s not a standalone system; the WebRTC ecosystem comprises many client-side, hosts, servers, application & transportation layers and cyber security threats may emanate from anywhere.